 Symptoms of a flywheel or torque converter fault include shaking at idle and usually less noticeable on the road.

 A loose or damaged flywheel or pressure plate can easily cause an imbalance.
-The dual-mass flywheel is fitted to manual transmission cars and is designed to help smooth out power application.
+The dual-mass flywheel is fitted to manual transmission cars and is designed to help smooth out power applications.
 The flywheel is under a ton of stress and is a common failure.

 They’re connected to the crankshaft and cause shaking most noticeable at idle.

 Symptoms of a wheel imbalance include a shaking of the steering wheel or a general vibration felt inside the car, but only when moving down the road and usually only at a certain speed.